yutanicorp/powermolegui/README.md

 In this mode, the target destination host acts as an exit node (in TOR terminology).
 For the outside world, the web traffic seems to be originated from the last host.
 Once the program states READY, a web browser of choice can be used to browse over the Internet.
-In this demo, there are 2 gateways (intermediate hosts) involved ~~and option TRANSFER is selected~~.
+In this demo, two gateways (intermediate hosts) are involved ~~and option TRANSFER is selected~~.
-Note: the TRANSFER option is in development.
+Note: the development of the TRANSFER option is discontinued.

 [comment]: <> (During the demo, highlight the words "local port 8080 will be listening for web traffic")
 <img alt="powermole tor mode with transfer" src="img/executing_powermolegui_tor_2_gw_transfer.gif" width="650"/>